HankRichter/Module-2-Challenge/README.md

 ## Installation

-Run the URL(URL) and you will load the site
+Run the URL(https://hankrichter.github.io/Module-2-Challenge/) and you will load the site

 ## Usage